SwedbankPay/developer.swedbankpay.com/_includes/moto.md

 }
 ```

-You should be able to find the `operation` with `rel` equal to
+To authorize the payment, find the operation with `rel` equal to
-`redirect-{{ api_redirect_rel }}` in the response.
-This is the link to the
+`redirect-{{ api_redirect_rel }}` in the response and redirect the merchant
-payment page.
-The merchant employee needs to visit this page and enter the card
+employee to the provided `href` to fill out the payer’s card details.
+You will
-details provided by the payer.
+find an abbreviated example of the response provided below.

 {:.code-view-header}
 **Response**